 - Objective Statement

 - Personal Information

-Normally, work experience comes after Strengths.
+Normally, work experience comes after Skills.
 In our resume example, we wanted to bring the certifications to the forefront.
 This way, we are highlighting that the candidate has the required qualifications.

 Entry Level Respiratory Therapist Resume

 For a student or new grad respiratory therapist resume, the functional format would be the best.
 The structure of your resume should be as follows:

 - Contact Information